chullman/text-adventure/README.md

 ### Look
 Similarly, the player can look around their environment or at points of interests or items.
 E.g. "look at room", "inspect the rock"

+## Setup

+1) Download Stanford CoreNLP https://stanfordnlp.github.io/CoreNLP/download.html and extract somewhere
+2) Open TextAdventure.Command/CommandBootstrap.cs
+    and change line 70 to point to the /models subdirectory and change line 74 to point to /models/edu/stanford/nlp/models/lexparser/englishPCFG.ser.gz
+3) Rebuild all

 ## Author

 @chullman https://github.com/chullman/